80at8/dhcp-batcher/README.md

 "proxy" (or relay but it really is proxy) mode functions by intercepting the DHCP protocol request data, siphoning the client data from it and then proxying it upstream to the clients DHCP server(s).
 The servers respond back to the proxy, which then forwards the DHCP requests back to the router to broadcast to the requesting client.

+each mode runs a concurrent scheduler which will batch all batch and proxy mode client discoverys to sonar, the timer for the scheduler is adjustable using a program switch.

 ## features

 * baked in TLS 1.2 support in batch mode, including port 80 redirect, secure right off the hop without requiring LetsEncrypt (which you can still use if you like).
 Generate a self signed cert and you're off to the races.